homiak/pegasus/README.md

 ## Features

-- Pegasi spawn in specific biomes
+- Pegasi spawn in grassland biomes
 - Ability to tame Pegasi
 - Flying on Pegasi
 - Unique sounds and animations for Pegasi